jarekstrzele/obsidian_notes/HASKELL/for_great_good/5 Higher order functions.md

 ```

 >[!importent] like interface
->Functional programming uses higher order functions to abstract away common patterns, like examining two lists in pairs and doing something with those pairs or getting a set of solutions and eliminating the ones you don't need.
+>Functional programming uses **higher order functions to abstract away common patterns**, like examining two lists in pairs and doing something with those pairs or getting a set of solutions and eliminating the ones you don't need.